 Calamansi grows well in well-drained soil that doesn’t retain moisture and remains waterlogged.

 Water deeply but only when the top layer of soil dries out, calamansi plant doesn’t like wet feet.

 How to Plant Calamansi

-If your climate is frost free and remains warm throughout the year, plant it outside.
+If your climate is frost-free and remains warm throughout the year, plant it outside.
 If you live below USDA Zone 9b, it is better to plant it in a container so that you can move it indoors in winter.

 Fertilize your calamansi plant every other month during the growing period with a liquid fertilizer that is rich in nitrogen and potassium.

 It starts to bear fruits after two-three years of growing calamansi plant and produce them throughout the year intermittently (*in tropics).
 You can either harvest them young when the color of peel looks variegated pale green or wait until they fully ripen and resemble orange like color.